 Each month #slowchathealth features a book of the month.
 Sometimes this will be chosen by myself but usually it will be based upon the recommendations of my PLN.
-Each month I’ll update this blog post so that the most recent book of the month is featured.
+Each month the blog post is updated so that the most recent book of the month is featured.

 Roll Call – Past #slowchathealth Books of the Month